kevin-klau/UW-Course-Tracker/README.md

 You can also preview the course info to help you make your choice!!!

 ### Features that will be added
-* More info about each course will be added
+* Course preview section (left of graph) will be updated, with statistics such as top teachers and better looking formatting
-* Better Looking UI
+* and More!